 Now more than ever, with a global pandemic and racial injustice, Black and Brown girls need a safe place for their voices to be heard as their mental health and well-being is extremely vulnerable.

-Pretty Brown Girl’s virtual program, PBG Academy, was designed for Black and Brown girls to have access to a culturally responsive, personalized learning environment that offers a variety of experiences, instructional approaches, and academic-support strategies.
+Pretty Brown Girl’s revolutionary program, PBG Academy, was designed for Black and Brown girls to have access to a culturally responsive, personalized learning environment that offers a variety of experiences, instructional approaches, and academic-support strategies.

 PBG Academy is the only national SEL program designed specifically for Black and Brown girls.
 Our goal is to be able to sponsor girls who attend the 350 schools on our current waitlist who are in need of the program but do not have adequate funding.
 Click below to make a donation!